stringfromjava/Starcore/COMPILING.md

 1. Navigate to the [setup](setup/) folder and run the `msvs-setup.bat` file to install Visual Studio.
     - This will install everything needed to compile the game to become a Windows application. **This can take a while, so please be patient.**

-2. When it is done installing, you can then run `lime test windows` to compile the game for Windows.
+2. When it is done installing, you can then run `lime test windows --connect 6000` to compile the game for Windows.

 ### macOS